Save The World – And Your Cash

 On saving the world, if everyone with a roof over their head reduced their carbon emissions by 5 tons per year, that comes out to about 660,000,000 tons of carbon emissions saved per year in the USA.** That equals roughly 1/8 or 12.5% of US carbon emissions related to energy consumption per year.
 You could join this incredible movement and do nothing else considered “green” or “tree huggy” or “environmentally helpful”.
 You could live quite comfortably in your cozy well sealed and well insulated home, saving your $50 a month, and never recycle, never install those energy efficient lightbulbs, leave all your electronics plugged in year round, never change your air filters, drive your gas guzzler, never purchase organic, eat nothing but meat, never compost, and still remain enviromentally guilt free at the next dinner party when you trump the latest Prius purchase with your story about your brand new shiny Spray Foam Insulation.

 Spray Foam.
 Yep.
 That’s it.
 The same stuff that makes your beach cooler work.
 The same stuff that makes your office chair cushy.
-The same stuff in your fancy mattress that costs twice as much as this insulation that could pay you back and lower your carbon footprint.
-(By the way, using this stuff also helps with allergies, protection from damage caused by wind driven rain -aka hurricanes, soundproofing, bugs, critters, dust and mold… really, all that stuff).
+The same stuff in your fancy mattress.
+Only this insulation can pay you back and lower your carbon footprint.
+(By the way, using spray foam insulation also helps with allergies, protection from damage caused by wind driven rain -aka hurricanes, sound abatement, bugs, critters, dust and mold… really, all that stuff).
 You could actually completely ignore changing your lifestyle and just pay directly to offset your carbon emissions.
 Many conservation websites have calculators for figuring your “un-green” level, to which they assign a donation amount so you can wipe away your environmental sins with a swipe of your credit card.
 Don’t get me wrong, donations are great, but why not do some real good, increase the value of your home, and get paid back every month?

 *based on carbon emissions calculator found on The Nature Conservancy website